theGreatKyle1994/Vector2-Engine/documentation/major_modules/Scene.md

 ## add.circle()

 This method is used to create an instance of [CircleBase]() to the Scene.
+A circles origin is defined by its _x_ and _y_ arguments.
+The _diameter_ argument is used to expand an arc from the origin.
+A circle is drawn from the right side at 90 degrees.
+This point is considered the _startAngle_ and starts with a value of 0.
+The arc then rotates clockwise to draw the circle until it meets the angle of the _endAngle_ argument.
+If drawing in reverse is preferred, the _counterClock_ argument can be set to _true_.

 ### Arguments